-Historic incidence rates of Gastrointestinal Illness aboard cruise ships are low and according to the U.S. Centers for Disease Control and Prevention (CDC) the vast majority of outbreaks occur in land based settings such as schools, hospitals, and nursing homes.
-Nevertheless, Cruise Lines International Association (CLIA) member lines regularly communicate with one another, local and state health departments, the U.S. CDC and other international public health authorities to gather epidemiological information, identify sources of infection and share best practices.
-Additional information can be found at CDC’s Facts About Noroviruses on Cruise Ships.
+Historic incidence rates of Gastrointestinal Illness aboard cruise ships are very low.
+According to the U.S. Centers for Disease Control and Prevention (CDC) the vast majority of outbreaks occur in land-based settings.
+Additional information can be found at CDC's Facts About Noroviruses on Cruise Ships.

 One of the cruise industries' top priorities is preventing Gastrointestinal Illness from being brought on board a ship.
 CLIA member cruise lines take steps designed to prevent unwell passengers from bringing norovirus on board a ship and in the rare instances of outbreak, have been shown they are able to immediately employ best practices to mitigate its spread and treat ill passengers and crew.